vamsiampolu/reason-workshop/README.md

 This workshop runs a step by step introduction to applying the language to building the game Tic-Tac-Toe, using Reason and React.

 Please make sure you have cloned this repository and run all the installation instructions before coming to the workshop.
-If any instructions are unclear, or if you're having trouble getting set up, please email me at bassjacob@gmail.com or tweet me at @bassjacob and I'll make sure to help you.
+If any instructions are unclear, or if you're having trouble getting set up, please email me at bassjacob @ gmail and I'll make sure to help you.

 ## Requirements

-*   NodeJS >= v6.6.0 and npm >= 3 [Installation Instructions](https://nodejs.org/en/download)
+*   NodeJS >= v7.10.0 and npm >= 4 [Installation Instructions](https://nodejs.org/en/download).
+Do not use NodeJS 8 or npm 5, they are broken currently.
 *   Install refmt, ocamlmerlin and ocamlmerlin-reason according to [reasonml js workflow](https://facebook.github.io/reason/jsWorkflow.html#javascript-workflow-editor-setup-global-utilities).
-    (Spoilers: `npm install -g npm install -g npm install -g git://github.com/reasonml/reason-cli.git#beta-v-1.13.5)
+    (basically just run: `npm install -g npm install -g npm install -g git://github.com/reasonml/reason-cli.git#beta-v-1.13.5`)
 *   Please follow the [reasonml tooling instructions](https://facebook.github.io/reason/tools.html#editor-integration) to set up your text editor.
 At time of writing this, the following editors are supported:
     *   vim / neovim
     *   emacs